ANNarchy/ANNarchy-iCub/ReadMe.md

 3. Sync
     - The Sync module provide two classes MasterClock and ClockInterface.
 Thereby, the MasterClock is the main synchronization handler and for the use exactly one instance of it is needed to create.
-To synchronize the ANNarchy and iCub simulations, for each side one derived class of the ClockInterface ahs to be created.
+To synchronize the ANNarchy and iCub simulations, for each side one derived class of the ClockInterface has to be created.
 This class provide two abstract functions, which has to be impleemnted.
 The first is the update method and the second is sync_input.
 These method are executed once for update step.
 The timing can be individually be set and is dependent on the usecase.<br>
     At this time this synchronization mechanism should only be used with the iCub in simulation.

 4. Vocabs